isilb/jellyfin-podcatcher/README.md

 ```

 ## If Using GUI Rather Than Docker or Bare-Metal
 This was designed with absolute ease-of-use in mind.
 Run your podcast server from any machine!
+Setup your local environment using the GUI.

 Search for your podcast title or just a keyword or so.

 <img width="738" height="185" alt="image" src="https://github.com/user-attachments/assets/ca7f8c1d-d9ec-498e-8234-d831d037d4b4" />